jferard/fastods/README.md

 The resulting ods files are written in current directory, and can be opened with LibreOffice or OpenOffice.

 ## Speed
-Let's be concrete : FastODS is approximately twice as fast as SimpleODS and ten times faster than JOpenDocument for writing a small (a single sheet with 5000 rows and 20 columns) simple ODS file.
-For bigger files, JOpenDocument becomes slower and slower in comparison with FastODS and SimpleODS.
+Let's be concrete : FastODS is faster than SimpleODS and three to four times faster than JOpenDocument for writing large spreadsheets.
+(SimpleODF is clearly not the right tool to write large ODS files.)

-**Please note that this claim is not valid in the following cases :**
-* **when the available RAM grows, JOpenDocument speeds up** (five times slower than FastODS is a better approximation)
-* **when the document gets bigger and with enough RAM, FastODS slows down relative to others** (it has the same speed that SimpleODS and is three times faster than JOpenDocument)

 For more details, see https://github.com/jferard/fastods/wiki/Benchmarking-and-profiling.